 As for the vanities, it is typical to see stand alone wood vanities with large smooth cornered mirrors are common.

-Below you'll find all the projects we've done for our clients around the Bay Area and San Jose who went with a Farm House inspired living space.
+You've seen the projects we've done for our clients around the Bay Area who went with a Farm House inspired living space.
 If you like any of the projects you see and would like to incorporate something you saw into your home, we'd love to work with you on that.

 Yes, we are!
 We carry a class B - General Building Contractor license, carry General Liability insurance coverage of up to $2,000,000, and provide worker's compensation to our staff.
 You can view all this information on the CSLB website.